Survivor (Destiny's Child album): Commercial performance

 Across Europe, Survivor reached the summit in Austria, Belgium, Germany, Greece, Iceland, Ireland, the Netherlands, Norway and Switzerland.
 On the European Top 100 Albums, it debuted at number 49 and peaked atop the chart the following week.
 In 2001, the record was certified double platinum by the International Federation of the Phonographic Industry (IFPI) for sales of two million units across Europe.
 In the United Kingdom, the album debuted atop the UK Albums Chart, UK R&B Albums Chart and Scottish Albums Chart, with first-week sales of 118,000 copies.
 It became the first studio album by an American girl group to peak atop the UK Albums Chart and made Destiny's Child the second American girl group in history to reach the summit, following The Supremes, who did so with their greatest hits albums Greatest Hits (1967) and 20 Golden Greats (1977).
 British Phonographic Industry (BPI) certified it triple platinum in December 2001.

 In Australia, Survivor debuted and peaked at number four on the ARIA Top 100 Albums, and was certified double platinum by the Australian Recording Industry Association (ARIA) in December 2001.
 In New Zealand, it debuted at number ten, ascending towards its peak at number five in its second week.
 The album was certified double platinum by the Recording Industry Association of New Zealand (RIANZ) in 2002.
 In Japan, it peaked at number 12 on the Oricon Albums Chart, being certified platinum by the Recording Industry Association of Japan (RIAJ) in May 2001.
 In South Africa, the album reached number one and, in 2002, was certified triple platinum by the Recording Industry of South Africa (RISA).
 According to IFPI, Survivor was the third best-selling album worldwide of 2001, with 7.8 million copies sold during the year.
-By November 2004, Survivor had sold over ten million copies worldwide, being the sixth best-selling girl group album of all time.
+By November 2004, Survivor had sold over ten million copies worldwide, being the fifth best-selling girl group album of all time.